lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_7.md

 <img src="https://imgur.com/DkB0ell.png" width="700" height="300">

 ## DB Systems HA and DR (in single AD)
-If your primary and standby DBs are 2-node RAC DBs in the same AD, only one of the two nodes of the standby DB can be in a FD that does not include any other nodes from rither the primary or standby DB.
+If your primary and standby DBs are 2-node RAC DBs in the same AD, only one of the two nodes of the standby DB can be in a FD that does not include any other nodes from either the primary or standby DB.
+如图示，